wojciechKomorowski/Animated-CSS-banner/README.md

 # Animated-CSS-banner
-Animated banner created in pure CSS for CodersLab workshop
+Animated banner created in pure CSS for CodersLab workshop.